 5. Leadership Development: Develop, empower, and retain dedicated professionals while enhancing the number of teachers and staff who are prepared to serve as academic and administrative leaders in Christian education.

-Our Head of Schools, Eric Forseth, is working with his administrative team to articulate how each of these priorities will be pursued and measured operationally.
+Our Head of Schools, Dr. Eric Forseth, works with his administrative team to articulate how each of these priorities are pursued and measured operationally.

 As we move forward in pursuit of fulfilling our mission at Holland Christian, it is our ongoing hope that you will positively and prayerfully engage and support this work.